Last revised: December 29, 2022

 Once the company was able to correct these problems by redesigning the locomotive's engine block the SD45 proved a reliable and powerful locomotive that can still be found in use all across the country today.

+The SD80MAC did not suffer from reliability issues in terms of a problematic engine with those issues largely having been solved with the transitional SD60 line.
 In many ways, the model was the continuation of the high horsepower race between GE and EMD that had been ongoing since the 1970s.

 Additionally, railroads discovered that extremely powerful locomotives wasn't necessarily a good thing and to date, the generally accepted horsepower is somewhere between 4,000 to 4,500.